 Figures A1-A3 show typical T1 and E1 line interface application circuits.
 Table A1 shows the external components which are specific to each application.
 Figure A1 illustrates a T1 interface in the Host Mode.
 Figure A2 illustrates a 120 Ω E1 interface in the Hardware Mode.
-Figure A3 illustrates a 75 Ω E1 interface in the Extended Hardware Mode
+Figure A3 illustrates a 75 Ω E1 interface in the Extended Hardware Mode.

-The receiver transformer has a grounded center tap on the IC side.
-Resistors between the RTIP and RRING pins to ground provide the termination for the receive line.

-The transmitter transformer matches the 75 Ω transmitter output impedance to the line impedance.
-Figures A1-A3 show a 0.47 μ F capacitor in series with the transmit transformer primary.
+The 1:2 receiver transformer has a grounded center tap on the IC side.
+Resistors R1 and R2 between the RTIP and RRING pins to ground provide the termination for the receive line.
+The transmitter also uses a 1:2 transformer.
+A 0.47 μ F capacitor is required in series with the transmit transformer primary.
 This capacitor is needed to prevent any output stage imbalance from resulting in a DC current through the transformer primary.
 This current might saturate the transformer producing an output offset level shift.